llm-workflow-engine/llm-workflow-engine/README.md

 ## Highlights

-🤖 **Programmable ChatGPT**.
-The ChatGPT Wrapper lets you use the powerful ChatGPT/GPT4 bot in your _Python scripts_ or on the _command line_, making it easy to leverage its functionality into your projects.
+🤖 The ChatGPT Wrapper lets you use the powerful ChatGPT/GPT4 bot from the _command line.

 💬 **Runs in Shell**.
 You can call and interact with ChatGPT/GPT4 in the terminal.

 💻  **Supports official ChatGPT API**.
 Make API calls directly to the OpenAI ChatGPT endpoint (all supported models accessible by your OpenAI account)

 🐍 **Python API**.
-The ChatGPT Wrapper is a Python library that lets you use ChatGPT/GPT4 in your Python scripts.
+The ChatGPT Wrapper also has a Python library that lets you use ChatGPT/GPT4 in your Python scripts.

 🔌 **Simple plugin architecture**.
 Extend the wrapper with custom functionality (alpha)